 To continue to grow our user base, we must maintain and expand retail sales channels for our products and for the Roku products sold by our partners or licensees.
-The majority of our products and our licensed Roku TV partners' products are sold through traditional brick and mortar retailers, such as Best Buy, Costco, Target, and Walmart, their respective online sales platforms, and traditional online retailers such as Amazon.
+The majority of our products and our licensed Roku TV partners'

-We also sell certain products directly through our website and internationally through distributors and retailers such as Coppel in Mexico, Magazine Luiza in Brazil, MediaMarkt in Germany, and Currys in the United Kingdom.
-As we are still a recent entrant in international markets, we may not have established a strong reputation or relationships with retailers for those markets as compared to our retail sales channels in the United States or our competitors in international markets.
+products are sold through brick and mortar retailers and their online sales platforms, as well as online-only retailers.
+We also sell certain products directly through our website and internationally through distributors and retailers.
+As we are still a relatively recent entrant in certain international markets, we may not have established a strong reputation or relationships with retailers for those markets as compared to our retail sales channels in the United States or our competitors in international markets.
 See also "-We may be unable to successfully expand our international operations, and our international expansion plans, if implemented, will subject us to a variety of risks that may harm our business."